-While both make amazing sauces for pasta, these two are not the same.
+While both are amazing sauces for pasta, these two are not the same.
 Marinara is a chunky, runny sauce seasoned and simmered with herbs and spices.
-On the other hand, pomodoro sauce is a silky smooth and thick sauce made of fresh ingredients.
+On the other hand, pomodoro sauce is a silky smooth and thick sauce- made of similar fresh ingredients.
 Marinara is also brighter in color as it is cooked over a short period whereas pomodoro is a darker red due to its longer cooking time.

 Have your own special recipe to share?
 Submit Your Recipe Today!

 This savory capellini pomodoro is full of rich and popping tomato bites.
 Add notes of fresh and peppery basil and the creaminess of Parmesan cheese for a delectable Olive Garden-inspired meal!

 Toss your pasta in a herby, rich, and aromatic sauce and top it with some smoky broiled veggies.
 This marinara pasta is simple, yet stunningly delicious.

 Enjoy a wonderful mild vegetarian spaghetti topped with sauteed mushrooms and roasted tomatoes coated in olive oil by making this easy recipe.
 Sprinkle some parmesan on top for an even bolder taste.